whamcloud/Online-Help/docs/Install_Guide/ig_ch_04_pre_install.md

 configuration from the GUI and the configuration information is saved in a reserved file called /etc/modprobe.d/iml\_lnet\_module\_parameters.conf.
 Do not manually edit this file.
-Simply follow the instructions in the Intel® Manager for Lustre\* Help.
+Simply follow the instructions in the Manager for Lustre\* Help.

 If you wish to configure more advanced features (such as routes and IP